CoderVets/GotGov/README.md

 Note that you need a Mac computer to run this command.

 Android
 Make sure you have an emulator running for Android.
-Within the directory arrive-alive/AA_app run:
+Within the directory GotGov run:

 react-native run-android
 Problems